wexi/amforth-shadow/doc/source/TG/recipes/Unbreakable.rst

 Protect the EEPROM is more difficult.
 AmForth rewrites a few cells during normal development, which makes a simple write protection as described for the flash rather useless.
 Furthermore AmForth uses the EEPROM content at very early stages in the boot process.
-Any safety action needs thus be hardcoded in :command:`warm` and it will need a trigger to start the EEPROM recovery.
+Any safety action needs thus be hard-coded in :command:`warm` and it will need a trigger to start the EEPROM recovery.
 This could be a check for some data or a hardware based information.

 As long as the command prompt works, the data that got saved by a :command:`marker` definition is sufficient to reset to a working system.